ermaitland/ga-project-4-frontend/README.md

 request.data['owner'] = request.user.id
 ```

 I knew I wanted search functionality but we hadn’t been taught it in class, however I looked into it and we have done search functionality in other languages so I decided to attempt it.
 I wanted to be able to search the products by name, appearance or primary use.
-The appearance would come from the ‘form’ key but this would never be displayed on the frontend so it would give the illusion it was coming from the photos.
+The appearance would come from the ‘form’ key but this would never be displayed on the front-end so it would give the illusion it was coming from the photos.
 I did the search like this:

 ```py
 class ProductSearch(APIView):